arifulkazi/tictactoe/README.md

  O | X | O
 Congratulation!!
 CPU win the game

-Enter 1 for One player mode:
+Input 1 for One player mode<CPU mode>:
-Enter 2 for Two player mode:
+Input 2 for Two player mode:
-Enter 3 for Exit:2
+Input 3 for Exit:2
    |   |
 ---+---+---
    |   |